YousifHamid/Sudamark/replit.md

-# Car Marketplace Mobile App
+# Arabaty - Car Marketplace Mobile App

 ## Overview

-A multi-role car marketplace mobile application built with React Native and Expo.
+A multi-role car marketplace mobile application built with React Native and Expo for the Sudanese market.
 The app connects car buyers, sellers, and automotive service providers (mechanics, electricians, lawyers, and inspection centers) in a unified marketplace.
-The application features mobile-first authentication via phone number with OTP verification (demo code: 123456), car listing and browsing capabilities, and a service provider directory.
+The application features mobile-first authentication via phone number with OTP verification (demo code: 123456), car listing and browsing capabilities, and a service provider directory. **Arabic is the default language** with English available as an option.

 ## Recent Changes (December 2025)